Distribution of seedlings to each beneficiary (3)

 Reforestation

-Timber, fruit, and medicinal species are replanted in sustainable agroforestry systems with Kichwa communities.
+Timber, fruit, and medicinal tree species are replanted in sustainable agroforestry systems with Kichwa communities.

-Essential oils, pulps, jams: products from agroforests are processed through fair-trade supply chains that increase local income.
+Essential oils, pulps, jams: agroforest products are processed through fair supply chains that increase local incomes.

-Amazon biodiversity is studied and mapped to guide conservation projects.
-Mother trees, native bees, primary forests: every action aims to counter the spread of extractivism and deforestation on Indigenous territories.
+Amazonian biodiversity is studied and mapped to guide conservation projects.
+Mother trees, native bees, primary forests—each action aims to counter the advance of extractivism and deforestation on indigenous territories.

 Construction of the community nursery (4)